hyperledger/besu-docs/docs/HowTo/Upgrade/Prepare-for-The-Merge.md

 ## Update Besu

 Once Bellatrix is scheduled for activation on Mainnet, Besu will be released with updated configuration for Mainnet.
-Ensure your Beku node and consensus client are up to date before Bellatrix is enabled.
+Ensure your Besu node and consensus client are up to date before Bellatrix is enabled.

 You can follow Besu notifications by: